Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Two Executions

-We next examine information disclosure when the computation is performed twice, but the target participates twice vs. the target contributes to the computation only during the first execution.
 It is informative to analyze information loss as the fraction of shared spectators changes and we do so for three different computation sizes.
 To be as close to the setup that guarantee 1\%--5\% entropy loss for the log-normal distribution (5--24 spectators), we choose to execute our experiments with 6, 10, and 24 spectators (where having an even number is beneficial for illustration purposes).
 This corresponds to the number of non-adversarial participants when the target is absent and the number of non-adversarial participants is one higher when the target is participating.

-We display this information in Figure~\ref{fig:one_vs_two_exp} and include \begin{itemize} \item the target's initial entropy $h(\vec{X}_T)$, \item the target's entropy after a single execution $h(\vec{X}_T \mid O_1)$, \item the target's entropy after two executions $h(\vec{X}_T | O_1, O_2)$, and \item the target's entropy after two executions, where the target participated only the first time.
-This is denoted as $h(\vec{X}_T \mid O_1, O_2')$, where $O_2' = X_{S_0} + X_{S_2}$. \end{itemize}
+We display the following information in Figure~\ref{fig:one_vs_two_exp}: \begin{itemize} \item the target's initial entropy $h(\vec{X}_T)$, \item the target's entropy after a single execution $h(\vec{X}_T \mid O_1)$, \item the target's entropy after participating twice $h(\vec{X}_T | O_1, O_2)$, \item the target's entropy after participating in one of the two executions, i.e., $h(\vec{X}_T \mid O_1, O_2')$ and $h(\vec{X}_T \mid O'_1, O_2)$ \end{itemize} and plot the values as a function of the fractional overlap between two executions for a given number of spectators.